 Do you love a really good grilled steak as much as we do?
 I know I use to fret over how to prepare them, but now that I have learned the proper way to grill a steak, there is no reason not have them at home.

-Its really easy to prepare and grill a steak.
+It’s really easy to prepare and grill a steak.
 We purchase our meat at Sam’s Club since they have Angus beef there.
 In our area, their meat is the best around with the best prices.
 I prefer a fillet and hubby is a Rib Eye kind of guy.

 Steps to grilling steaks:

-1. Make sure your meat is room temperature before grilling – I pull out the frozen steaks and let them start the thaw process.
+1. Make sure your meat is room temperature before grilling – I pull out the frozen steaks and let them start the thawing process.
 I will then take the thawed, but still really cold steaks and lay them in a dish and pour Italian dressing on them to marinate a couple hours before I grill.
 The vinegar in the dressing breaks down the muscle in the meat to tenderize it.

 2. Clean the grill with a wire brush – Turn on the grill on high if using a gas grill, and let it heat up for a few minutes.
 Take your grill wire brush and clean the grate well before grilling.
 Close lid and let the grill heat up again.